Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 A significant historical year for this entry is 2006.

 Location.
 19° 26.023′ N, 99° 8.779′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is at the intersection of Avenida Independencia and Revillagigedo, on the right when traveling west on Avenida Independencia.
+It is at the intersection of Avenida Independencia and Revillagigedo, on the right when traveling west on Avenida Independencia.
 Touch for map.
 Marker is at or near this postal address: Avenida Independencia 48, Ciudad de México 06050, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-La Casa de Maternidad (within shouting distance of this marker); Hospicio de Pobres (about 120 meters away, measured in a direct line); Avenida Balderas 67 (approx. 0.3 kilometers away); The Juárez Hemicycle (approx. 0.3 kilometers away); The Convent of San Diego and the Inquisition (approx. 0.3 kilometers away); Jesús Terán (approx. 0.3 kilometers away); First Mass Arrest of Gays in Mexico (approx. 0.3 kilometers away); Angel Albino Corzo (approx. 0.4 kilometers away).
+At least 8 other markers are within walking distance of this marker: La Casa de Maternidad (within shouting distance of this marker); Hospicio de Pobres (about 120 meters away); Avenida Balderas 67 (approx. 0.3 kilometers away); The Juárez Hemicycle (approx. 0.3 kilometers away); The Convent of San Diego and the Inquisition (approx. 0.3 kilometers away); Jesús Terán (approx. 0.3 kilometers away); First Mass Arrest of Gays in Mexico (approx. 0.3 kilometers away); Angel Albino Corzo (approx. 0.4 kilometers away).
 Touch for a list and map of all markers in Ciudad de México.